 This is a good time to develop your time management and study skills to prepare you for the future.
 Consider speaking to a local osteopathic practice to see if you can shadow an osteopath.

 After graduating from your Master of Osteopathy degree or BSc (Hons) Osteopathy, a four-year degree, you will be able to practise as an osteopath after registering with the General Osteopathic Council (GOsC).

-Career Stats for Newly Qualified Osteopaths (data from 2021 iO Census)
+Career Stats for Qualified Osteopaths (data from 2021 iO Census)

 - 50% of people who Qualified in Osteopathy in the UK since 2000 were people coming from another career

 - 9 out of 10 people work on a self employed basis

 - The average income for Osteopaths is from £45- £130 per hour and 11% of osteopaths earn in excess of £100,000 (based on results from 2021 Institute of Osteopathy census)

 - Higher incomes are often seen in practices and situations where more patients are seen as opposed to higher consultation prices